Best Handheld VHF Marine Radio Reviews and Buying Guide for 2018

 Despite its simple appearance, the Icom M73 is a professional-grade radio with several high-end features that we haven’t seen in our first 2 picks.

 Interestingly, this radio also comes with an optional VOX headset.
 As I have explained in the buying guide, this is a great feature that allows you to use the radio hands-free.
-Basically, it keeps the microphone active and turns it on the second you start talking.
+It keeps the microphone active and turns it on the second you start talking.

 The Icom IC-M73 01 also receives a lot of praise for its relatively higher output and audio integrity.
 With 6 watts of transmission power, this radio promises an extended communication range of up to 15 miles on a clear terrain.